Changissnz/nu_merchant_principal/README.md

 reference networks</ins>, a category of reference networks.
 Flow of information requires direction along edges if the information is to not be jammed in transmission.
+Direction of flow can change in these networks, and the mechanisms for these are later specified in more constrained terms.
 Edges are typically left open to be bidirectional (in other words, undirected) so that there is possibility for change of flow in spans of activity deemed necessary, such as cycling of information back to nodes and edges already traveled for corrective or reflective purposes.
-There is
-**exactly one of two responsibilities for a <ins>node recognized as the source</ins>**.
-These two responsibilities are <ins>material</ins> and
-<ins>functional</ins> utility.
-The terms "role"
-and "responsibility", as categorical terms in this section used to describe how sources and references work, are not synonymous with each other, although there is a lot of overlap in interpretation between these two terms in plainspeak.
+There is **exactly one of two responsibilities for a <ins>node recognized as the source</ins>**.
+These two responsibilities are <ins>material</ins> and <ins>functional</ins> utility.
+The terms "role" and "responsibility", as categorical terms in this section used to describe how sources and references work, are not synonymous with each other, although there is a lot of overlap in interpretation between these two terms in plainspeak.
 Before defining these two responsibilities by way of written language, these next diagrams below on common information-flow patterns allow room for familiarity.

 ![image info](./images/inforef_diagram_deflector.PNG)